juanfelipesernavillada/SolucionMuebles/README.md

 ---

-### 📌 Project Overview
+## 📌 Project Overview

-> SolucionMuebles is an interactive furniture catalog system designed to enable customers to customize fabrics, leg options, and request accurate quotes via WhatsApp.
+> SolucionMuebles is an interactive furniture catalog system designed to enable customers to customize fabrics, leg options, and request quotations via WhatsApp.
 This repository serves as a technical case study demonstrating how to architect a scalable configuration matrix for customizable physical products.

 ```text
 Product